mashudSCK/sulyap/README.md

-# Random Chat - Anonymous Real-Time Chat Application
+# Sulyap - Anonymous Fleeting Conversations

-A modern, privacy-friendly random chat web application where users can connect anonymously with strangers for text-based conversations.
+**Sulyap** (Filipino for "glance" or "fleeting look") - A privacy-focused chat application for brief, anonymous encounters with strangers.
+Connect, exchange messages, then let go.
+Like a momentary glance, conversations disappear without a trace.

 Built with Node.js, Express, Socket.IO, and vanilla JavaScript.

 ## ✨ Features